kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 - the resources are categorized, in the categories Workloads, Services, Config & Storage, Authentication, Authorization, Policies, Extend, Cluster.
 This structure is configurable with a simple [`toc.yaml` file](https://github.com/kubernetes-sigs/reference-docs/blob/master/gen-resourcesdocs/config/v1.20/toc.yaml)
 - each page displays associated resources at the first level ; for example: Pod, PodSpec, PodStatus, PodList
 - most resource pages inline relevant definitions ; the exceptions are when those definitions are common to several resources, or are too complex to be displayed inline.
 With the old approach, you had to follow a hyperlink to read each extra detail.
-- some widely used definitions are documented in a specific page (ex ObjectMeta)
+- some widely used definitions, such as `ObjectMeta`, are documented in a specific page
 - required fields are indicated, and placed first
 - fields of a resource can be categorized and ordered, with the help of a [`fields.yaml` file](https://github.com/kubernetes-sigs/reference-docs/blob/master/gen-resourcesdocs/config/v1.20/fields.yaml)
 - `map` fields are indicated.
 For example the `.spec.nodeSelector` for a `Pod` is `map[string]string`, instead of `object`, using the value of `x-kubernetes-list-type`